TN 94 (02-18)

 Deposit tickets (for RTNs).
 They often contain pseudo RTNs.

 Starter checks (for account titles), and those without a pre-printed name.
-The account title information will not be shown.
-(See subsection B.4. below.)
-In these cases the FO can call the FI to verify the account title.
+The account title information will not be shown, see subsection GN 02402.035B.4. in this section.)
+In these cases, the FO can call the FI to verify the account title.

-3. Looking At Documentation
+3. Looking at documentation